JordanRobo/Portfolio/src/posts/forms-follow-function.md

 published: true

 ---

-# Forms Follow Function: A Fresh Perspective on CMS Development

 Well, well, well.
 It's been a minute since I've last worked on my CMS project, Mercury.
 But now, I'm back!
 And I'm looking at Mercury with fresh eyes.